Skip to main content

 • have red, flushed cheeks

-• dribble - you should wipe this away from the skin folds on their neck because it can cause soreness
+• dribble - wipe this away from the skin folds in their neck as it can get sore

 • chew on their fists or on their toys more than usual